Business Internet · Binghamton, NY

 FAQ

-No. BIA is completely free to businesses.
-Carriers pay us a referral fee when you sign up through us.
-You pay the exact same monthly rate as going directly to the provider — our service costs you nothing.
+No. Business Internet Advisor is completely free to businesses.
+Carriers pay us a referral fee when you sign up through our service.
+You pay the exact same monthly rate as going directly to the provider — there is no markup, no hidden fee, and no obligation.
+Our independence means we recommend the best fit for your business, not the carrier that pays us the most.

-Spectrum quotes typically arrive same-day.
-Dedicated fiber quotes from FirstLight, Verizon, or Zayo take 1–3 business days because they require confirming fiber availability at your specific address.
-BIA handles all quote requests and delivers everything in one side-by-side comparison.
+Cable internet quotes typically arrive same-day.
+Dedicated fiber quotes take 1–3 business days because they require confirming fiber availability at your specific address and building.
+Business Internet Advisor handles all quote requests on your behalf and delivers everything in one side-by-side comparison — no need to make separate calls to each provider.

 Ready to compare?